Echoing the Times of Hoover

 Even if all of the above analysis is incorrect and we do go on to make new market highs in the short term, we do believe volatility will remain generally elevated as we have stated.
 Therefore, it is our opinion that market participants would do well to examine their current allocations and exposures and consider the impact of higher volatility, the potential for additional lows in markets, and the fallout of reduced economic activity would have on their portfolio.
 We urge institutions and investors to connect with Pearl to discuss solutions to what may lie ahead.

-Timothy R. Jacobson, CFA and Lawson E. Stringer are Managing Partners at Pearl Capital Advisors
+Timothy R. Jacobson, CFA is a Managing Partner at Pearl Capital Advisors

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group